-While there is no magic recipe to ensure you achieve your goals easily, being systematic and aligning all your resources are some of the most important things you can do.
-In this blog post, you can learn how to optimise the goal setting process using SMART criteria and NLP techniques side by side.
+While there's no magic recipe to ensure you achieve your goals easily, being systematic and aligning all your resources are some of the most important things you can do.
+Read on to learn how to optimize the goal setting process using SMART criteria and NLP techniques side by side.

 The idea behind SMART goal setting was first developed in the 1980s and was inspired by the writings of management consultant Peter Drucker, a well-known authority in the field of strategic management.
 SMART is an acronym that stands for:

-Neuro-Linguistic Programming principles and techniques can be easily used alongside SMART goal criteria.
+NLP or neuro-linguistic programming techniques can be easily used alongside SMART goals.
 Using them together can supercharge your ability to move forward with your objectives in a way that is sustainable, encouraging, and contributes to your overall happiness.
 Here are some questions to think about when defining SMART goals:

 NLP relies on visualisation as a self-growth aid.
 Can you visualise your goal?
 Can you picture it involving all your senses and channels of perception?
 If not, your goals may be too vague or imprecise.